Cost of living support

 Length of time we keep your information

-We will keep your information whilst you have an active license, investigation or case and for 2 years after the license has been revoked at which point it will be disposed of securely.
-Please note if there is a prosecution then the details will be kept indefinitely.
+We will keep your information whilst there is an active license, investigation or case.
+After this it will be disposed of securely.
+If there is a prosecution then the details will be kept indefinitely.
 However, you do have the right to contact us and ask for your information to be removed where there is no obligation or statutory requirement for it to be kept.
 You can exercise this right by contacting food.team@colchester.gov.uk or the licensing.team@colchester.gov.uk.

 How we protect and store your personal data